 Playing this counting number activity is a blast!

 Touch to count each dot on the dice.

 Write the number rolled next to the ghost.

-How did I know this counting game was effective?
+How did I know this counting number activity was productive?

-You interacting with your preschooler and sharing ideas is so valuable.
+You interact with your preschoolers, and sharing ideas is so valuable.

 Never forget that you ARE making a difference.

-Ghost Eyes makes a great Breakfast Invitation or a fun game to sit one on one and play with your preschooler.
-Take turns playing.
-It’s lots of fun!
+This counting game makes an excellent Breakfast Invitation or a fun game to sit one on one and play with your preschooler.